PetarMc1/GitRSS/README.md

 The app can be deployed using Docker.
 A `docker-compose.yml` file is provided for easy setup with Redis.
 The images are available at [Docker Hub](https://hub.docker.com/r/petarmc/gitrss).

+The `latest` tag is the latest stable release, while `dev` is the latest development version (latest commit).
+You can also specify a specific version tag.

 To run with Docker Compose:

 ```bash